-Working Group on Gulf Foreign Policy: Meeting III – Key Takeaways
+Working Group on Gulf Foreign Policy: Meeting IV – Key Takeaways

 Fiker Institute’s Working Group on Gulf Foreign Policy held its third meeting and discussed prospects for a negotiated settlement of the crisis.